KPIs & Operating Metrics(New)

 Expand Energy (EXE) Short-Term Debt repayments (2016 - 2020)

-Expand Energy (EXE) has disclosed Short-Term Debt repayments for 10 consecutive years, with -$150.0 million as the latest value for Q4 2020.
+Expand Energy (EXE) has disclosed Short-Term Debt repayments for 11 consecutive years, with -$150.0 million as the latest value for Q4 2020.

-• Short-Term Debt repayments was -$150.0 million for Q4 2020 at Expand Energy, down from $1.4 billion in the prior quarter.
+• Short-Term Debt repayments for Q4 2020 was -$150.0 million at Expand Energy, down from $1.4 billion in the prior quarter.

-• In the past five years, Short-Term Debt repayments ranged from a high of $3.1 billion in Q1 2019 to a low of -$150.0 million in Q4 2020.
+• The five-year high for Short-Term Debt repayments was $3.5 billion in Q1 2018, with the low at -$150.0 million in Q4 2020.

-• Expand Energy's Short-Term Debt repayments stood at $289.0 million in 2016, then surged by 889.62% to $2.9 billion in 2017, then decreased by 6.12% to $2.7 billion in 2019, then crashed by 105.59% to -$150.0 million in 2020.
+• Over 5 years, Short-Term Debt repayments stood at $289.0 million in 2016, then soared by 889.62% to $2.9 billion in 2017, then dropped by 1.12% to $2.8 billion in 2018, then dropped by 5.06% to $2.7 billion in 2019, then plummeted by 105.59% to -$150.0 million in 2020.